-Unfortunately, not everyone is as blessed as Jeanna and Precious.
+Sadly, not everyone is as blessed as Jeanna and Precious.
 A 34 year-old man died from rabies in Dubai in July 2012 after having been bitten by a bat in April in California.
 In 2011, while Precious survived, six other people did not.
 A man from Wisconsin, a man from Massachusetts and a woman from South Carolina all died due to infections by bat rabies variants acquired in the US.
 In addition, a woman from Haiti and a man from South America apparently were infected by rabies before their arrival and death in the US due to infection by canine rabies variants unique to their home countries.
-In August of 2011 a man who served in the U.S. Army in Afghanistan died in New York from rabies acquired through a dog bite while overseas.
+In August of 2011, a man who served in the U.S. Army in Afghanistan died in New York from rabies acquired through a dog bite while overseas.
 This resulted in the U.S. Army establishing a better dog bite surveillance/treatment system for its members.

 Deaths due to rabies will be prevented only when animal bites are recognized and reported with proper treatment provided if needed.
 Rabies deaths will continue to occur when animal bites are ignored by the victims or their families.
-The following basic advice applies to all animal bite or scratch incidents where saliva may have entered a person's body: 1) capture the animal if it is possible to do without additional exposure risk; if it cannot be captured, contact your local animal control agency for assistance; 2) wash the wound thoroughly with soap and water; 3) apply an antiseptic, such as iodine, alcohol, etc. – remember Jenna used hydrogen peroxide and almost died; 4) report the bite and seek an assessment by your physician; 5) be sure the animal, if captured or killed, is either observed in quarantine or submitted for rabies testing; and 6) contact a Zoonosis Control team member if you have any questions about the situation.
+The following basic advice applies to all animal bite or scratch incidents where saliva may have entered a person's body: 1) capture the animal if it is possible to do without additional exposure risk; if it cannot be captured, contact your local animal control agency for assistance; 2) wash the wound thoroughly with soap and water; 3) apply an antiseptic, such as iodine, betadine, alcohol, etc. – remember Jenna used hydrogen peroxide and almost died; 4) report the bite and seek an assessment by your physician; 5) be sure the animal, if captured or killed killed (do not damage the brain), is either observed in quarantine or submitted for rabies testing; and 6) contact a Zoonosis Control team member if you have any questions about the situation.
 Please read on for specific guidelines applying to bat exposures.

 Guidelines for Bat Exposures

-Bats, which migrate into our area in the spring months, predominantly April, and emigrate in August-October, are ecologically important, as well as protected by law.
+Bats, many of which migrate into our area in the spring months, predominantly April, and emigrate in August-October, are ecologically important, as well as protected by law.
 Because of this, colonies should not be destroyed.
 However, due to the ability of bats to transmit rabies, we do not advocate handling them or encouraging their habitation of a building occupied by humans.
 If a bat bites someone, it must be tested if it can be captured, and if found to be infected with rabies, the person who was bitten must undergo immediate post-exposure treatment in order to prevent death.
 If a bat is present in a room with people and a bite cannot be ruled out, testing should be done.
 If the bat cannot be tested negative for rabies, anyone who may have been bitten should receive treatment.
-Situations that warrant this consideration include anyone sleeping in a room where a bat is found or the presence of a bat in a room with children or an intoxicated or otherwise mentally impaired person.
+Situations that warrant this consideration include anyone sleeping in a room where a bat is found or the presence of a bat in a room with young children or an intoxicated or otherwise mentally impaired person.

 Rabies Vaccine Supply